Downgrade paths: How to keep your card but break up with your annual fee or find a better fit

 You can downgrade to the Amex Delta Gold Business Card.
 There is no Delta business card with no annual fee.

-Keep Amex lifetime language in mind: if you product change, you may not be eligible to receive a welcome bonus in the future on card to which you’ve downgraded.
+Keep Amex lifetime language in mind: if you product change, you may not be eligible to receive a welcome bonus in the future on the card to which you’ve downgraded.
 That said, Amex family language may already lock you out of bonuses on these other options.

 Amex Hilton Honors Aspire card

 You can downgrade to the Amex Hilton Surpass or the Amex Hilton Honors card.
-The Surpass offers good bonus categories and the chance to spend toward a free night certificate whereas the Amex Hilton Honors card carries no annual fee.
+The Surpass offers good bonus categories and the chance to spend toward a free night certificate, whereas the Amex Hilton Honors card carries no annual fee.

-Keep Amex lifetime language in mind: if you product change, you may not be eligible to receive a welcome bonus in the future on card to which you’ve downgraded.
+Keep Amex lifetime language in mind: if you product change, you may not be eligible to receive a welcome bonus in the future on the card to which you’ve downgraded.
 Note that Amex family language does not apply to the Hilton cards.
 You therefore do not want to downgrade to a card you’ve never had.
 Instead, it would make more sense to open that desired card as a new account while you’re still eligible for the welcome bonus, then consider downgrading your Amex Hilton Aspire.

 Amex Hilton Honors Surpass card